GorbulasDev/learnelectra/docs/backup.md

 ---
 id: backup
-title: Backup Electra QT Wallet
+title: Backup Electra Protocl QT Wallet
 ---

-## Backing Up wallet.dat In Electra QT Wallet
+## Backing Up wallet.dat In Electra Protocol QT Wallet

 This process is very simple for those who use Windows on a regular basis.
-These steps are done from the top menu of the Electra QT Wallet program.
+These steps are done from the top menu of the Electra Protocol QT Wallet program.

 Windows & Linux:
 ```